Moduli spaces of (G,h)-constellations: Introduction

-As an outlook we discuss some further aspects of the moduli spaces $\sMth$ and $\Mth$, which are worth being pursued in the future.
+In the outlook (Section \ref{secO}) we discuss some further aspects of the moduli spaces $\sMth$ and $\Mth$, which are worth pursuing in the future.

-\begin{Ack} The present article contains parts of the result of my thesis \cite{Bec:thesis}.
-Some proofs are omitted here since they are analogous to existing literature or they consist of easy calculations.
-Everything is worked out in detail in \cite{Bec:thesis}.
-I thank my advisor Manfred Lehn for the supervision of my thesis and his suggestions how to deal with numerous difficulties.
-I am grateful to my second advisor Christoph Sorger for proposing me the work on $\theta$--stable $G$--constellations and for the time I spent in Nantes.
-In addition, it is a pleasure to thank Michel Brion, S\"onke Rollenske, Ziyu Zhang and Markus Zowislok for some fruitful discussions about my work.
-I greatfully acknowledge the financial support by DAAD and SFB/TR 45. \end{Ack}
+\begin{Ack} The present article grew up in the first-named author's thesis \cite{Bec:thesis} and was then completed by the second-named author.
+Some proofs are omitted here since they are analogous to existing literature or they consist of easy calculations worked out in detail in \cite{Bec:thesis}.
+The first-named author thanks her advisor Manfred Lehn for the supervision of her thesis and his suggestions on how to deal with numerous difficulties.
+She is grateful to her second advisor Christoph Sorger for proposing her the work on $\theta$--stable $G$--constellations and for the time she spent in Nantes.
+In addition, she would like to thank Michel Brion, S\"onke Rollenske, Ziyu Zhang and Markus Zowislok for some fruitful discussions about her work.
+The second-named author thanks Christian Lehn for useful discussions, and especially for suggesting the correct $\theta$--stability condition in our setting.
+Both authors gratefully acknowledge the financial support by DAAD and SFB/TR 45. \end{Ack}